Leon Hall

-Leon Lastarza Hall (born December 9, 1984) is a former American football cornerback.
-He played college football for the University of Michigan, and earned consensus All-American honors.
-Hall was drafted by the Cincinnati Bengals in the first round of the 2007 NFL Draft and also played for the New York Giants, San Francisco 49ers, and Oakland Raiders.
+Leon Lastarza Hall (born December 9, 1984) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Michigan Wolverines and earned consensus All-American honors.
+Hall was selected by the Cincinnati Bengals in the first round of the 2007 NFL draft and also played for the New York Giants, San Francisco 49ers, and Oakland Raiders.

-Early years
+Early life

-Leon Hall was born in Oceanside, California.
-He attended Vista High School where he played wide receiver and defensive back.
+Leon Hall was born in Vista, California.
+He attended Vista High School where he played wide receiver and cornerback.
 He also played in the 2003 U.S. Army All-American Bowl.
 After high school, he committed to the University of Michigan without taking an official visit.